 Accidents and illness

 Should your child suffer from an accident or a sudden illness at school, office staff members will attempt to contact you by telephone.
-(Parents should advise the school of any changes to contact telephone numbers so that the school’s records are up-to-date and contact can be made in an emergency.)
+Parents must advise the school of any changes to contact telephone numbers/contact information so that the school’s records are up-to-date and contact can be made in an emergency.
+Changes to contact information is to be made via the BCE Connect app.

 The school will call an ambulance for medical emergencies.